streetmix/streetmix/docs/docs/user-guide/streetmix-plus.md

 ## Confirming your membership

-When your Streetmix+ membership is active, you'll see an icon beside your user account name, like so:
+When your Streetmix+ membership is active, you'll see an icon beside your user account name, like this:

 ![Menu bar with Streetmix+ icon](/img/streetmix-plus/member-icon.png)